LuxF3rre/sejm_scraper/README.md

 ## Overview

+### Problem

-The [Sejm API](https://api.sejm.gov.pl/) facilitates access to comprehensive details about the terms, sittings, votings, votes, and MPs of the [Polish Sejm](https://en.wikipedia.org/wiki/Sejm).
+The [Sejm API](https://api.sejm.gov.pl/) provides access to details about the terms, sittings, votings, votes, MPs, and parties of the [Polish Sejm](https://en.wikipedia.org/wiki/Sejm).
 However, it presents several challenges:

+- Lack of bulk data download option.
 - Absence of primary and foreign keys.
 - API documentation does not specify nullable constraints.
 - Inconsistent handling of votings that involve single or multiple voting options.
-- MPs are defined per term rather than being treated as continuous entities across different terms.
+- MPs and parties are defined per term rather than being treated as continuous entities across different terms.

-To address these issues, the following solutions have been implemented:
+### Solution

+- Scraper that downloads Sejm API entries on terms, sittings, votings, votes, MPs, and parties.
-- Creation of a database that includes tables with [natural keys](https://en.wikipedia.org/wiki/Natural_key), utilizing SHA-256 for hashing and enforced key constraints.
+- Database that includes tables with [natural keys](https://en.wikipedia.org/wiki/Natural_key), utilizing SHA-256 for hashing and enforced key constraints.
-- Implementation of API response schema validation alongside null constraints within the database.
+- Schema validation of API responses alongside null constraints within the database.
 - Normalization of votings to accommodate single-option scenarios uniformly.

-Furthermore, maintaining a local copy of the data ensures rapid access to the entire dataset, significantly enhancing analysis capabilities.

-### Data quality notes

-The Sejm API models MPs on a term-by-term basis rather than maintaining a continuous, global MP entity.
-Turning them into continuous entities is not a trival issue due to various inconsistencies originating from the Sejm API, including:

-- Data entry errors, such as typos or inconsistent naming of birthplaces.
-- Changes in an MP's last name, commonly due to marriage.
-- Previously missing fields that have been added later and are integral to our primary key, like birthplace.

 ## Features

 - [x] Built with **🐍Python** and **🦆DuckDB**.
 - [x] Normalized data model with primary keys, foreign keys, and not null constrains.
-- [x] Fast and reliable processing thanks to the custom client for [Sejm API](https://api.sejm.gov.pl/sejm/openapi/ui).
+- [x] Reliable processing thanks to the custom client for [Sejm API](https://api.sejm.gov.pl/sejm/openapi/ui).
-- [x] Able to resume work from a given term, sitting, and voting.
+- [x] Able to resume work from latest downloaded and a given term, sitting, and voting.

 ## Data model